It’s recommended you wait 6 months after testing positive before getting any COVID-19 vaccination.

 To keep your immunity levels high, stay up to date with your vaccinations — including boosters.
 This will lower your chances of getting very sick from COVID-19 and ending up in hospital.

-After you’ve had a COVID-19 infection, your antibody levels will be high as your immune system’s response to the infection.
+After you’ve had a COVID-19 infection, your antibody levels will be high from your immune system’s response to the infection.
 This will give you some protection against COVID-19.

-Your immune system is maxed out, so if you get a vaccination soon after you’ve been infected, you might not get the best possible benefit from the vaccine because your antibody levels will already be high.
+If you get a vaccination soon after you’ve been infected, you might not get the best possible benefit from the vaccine because your antibody levels will already be high.

-However, if you are at high risk of severe disease if you do catch COVID-19 again, it’s recommended that you talk to your GP or other specialist for advice on timing of your next dose.
-It might be appropriate for you to receive your COVID-19 vaccine sooner than 3 months.
+However, if you are at high risk of severe disease if you do catch COVID-19 again, it’s recommended that you talk to your doctor, nurse, or healthcare provider for advice on timing of your next dose.
+It might be appropriate for you to receive your COVID-19 vaccine sooner than 6 months.